 We talked about the possibility of pre-registering names for more plugins.
 We decided that we need more info about how to delegate access if we pre-register a plugin that then needs to be pushed and maintained by a plugin writer.

-#16 Updated by bizhang about 3 years ago
+#16 Updated by bizhang over 3 years ago

 - Status changed from ASSIGNED to POST

-#21 Updated by bizhang about 3 years ago
+#21 Updated by bizhang over 3 years ago

 bmbouter, yeah I only ended up registering the pulp-deb packages. mhrivnak and I could not decided on the other package names (pulp-npm vs pulp-js, pulp-ruby vs pulp-gem and pulp-whateverjavauses)